-Our insight about the role of collateral to determine the basis is closely related to Shen et al. (2014), which proposes a collateral view of financial innovation driven by the cross-netting friction.
-Shen et al. (2014) show that derivatives allowing investors to "carve out" risks emerge to conserve collateral, and as a result the price of a risky asset is always less than the price of a portfolio replicating it with derivatives (negative basis).
-Their result follows because the risky asset requires "too much" collateral for agents to isolate the risks they want.
-In our model, we derive the same result when the risky asset cannot be used as collateral, but in contrast we show that the sign of the basis can flip (the risky asset can be expensive) when the risky asset and its derivative debt contracts can be used as collateral.
-We extend their original insight by considering when the risky asset can in fact "require less collateral" than alternatives.
-In our model, tranching and pyramiding are ways of stretching collateral, which is similar to their insight that financial innovation is a response to scarce collateral (see also Gottardi et al., 2019, regarding collateral re-use).
+Shen et al. (2014) propose a collateral view of financial innovation driven by the cross-netting friction and show that negative bases emerge.
+Derivatives allowing investors to "carve out" risks emerge to conserve collateral.
+As a result, the price of a risky asset is always less than the price of a portfolio replicating it with derivatives (negative basis) because the risky asset requires "too much" collateral for agents to isolate the risks they want.
+In contrast, we show that the sign of the basis can flip (the risky asset can be expensive) with tranching and pyramiding, and we also derive their same result when the risky asset cannot be used as collateral.
+In essence, we consider when the risky asset can "require less collateral" than alternatives.
+Tranching and pyramiding are ways of stretching collateral, similar to their insight that financial innovation responds to scarce collateral (see also Gottardi et al., 2019, regarding collateral re-use).
 Our theory rooted in collateral can explain positive bases by emphasizing financial innovations that stretch collateral.